 “I wanted to forget her Jalisco-style, but those mariachis—and that tequila—brought the tears to my eyes…”

 Few products are more closely associated with Mexico abroad than tequila.
-White or golden, harsh or smooth, it is savored in many different varieties and many different variations throughout the world.
-Yet like many aspects of Mexico, it is a very misunderstood and much misaligned spirit that many associate with a harsh taste and a bad hangover.
+White or golden, harsh or smooth, tequila is savored in many different varieties and many different variations throughout the world.
+Yet like many aspects of Mexico, tequila is a very misunderstood and much misaligned spirit that many associate with a harsh taste and a bad hangover.

 But what is tequila really?
 Does it have a worm?
 Is it made from a cactus?
-Is that hangover really so bad because of this liquor or because because it wasn’t really tequila?
+Is that hangover really so bad because of tequila or because the tequila was so bad because it wasn’t really tequila?

 Here are five things that you absolutely must know in order to help you develop a healthy relationship with what is, in reality, a beverage from the gods.